 Limiting our attention to the Content slicing (CS) technique, we now describe each block of the parallel workflow illustrated in Fig. 5.
-For the sake of clarity, each of the P worker threads (notice that there are $N_H < P$ akslave processes, where N_H is the number of physical hosts) is represented with a solid color, whereas the master process is represented with a blended color.
+For the sake of clarity, each of the P worker threads (notice that there are $N_H < P$ akslave processes, where $N_H$ is the number of physical hosts) is represented with a solid color, whereas the master process is represented with a blended color.
 With respect to the Network slicing (NS) technique, CS limits communication overhead both because (i) it is limited to slave and masters only, unlike in NS, but especially because (ii) communication is purposely designed to infrequently collect independent statistics from slaves for consolidation at the master, as opposite to frequently exchanging messages to synchronize simulation state as in NS.
+To simplify the exposition, in the following, we assume all caches in the network to be of the same size, but we remark that our approach naturally extends to the more general case.

-- 1 Initial resource allocation.
-Before executing the parallel simulation of the cache network, it is important to downscale the scenario and to dimension the master-slave infrastructure: this boils down to setting $\Delta \approx C/10$, selecting the binning and mapping strategies, choosing a parallelism degree P, and instantiating a number of slave processes on the desired hosts.
-In practice, given N_C (resp. $2N_C$) the number of physical cores on a given host (resp. virtual cores under hyper-threading), it is advisable to spawn akslaves processes on at least $\lceil P/N_C \rceil$ hosts. - 2 Distributed Collection of Samples.
+(1) Initial resource allocation.
+Before executing the parallel simulation of the cache network, it is important to downscale the scenario and to dimension the master-slave infrastructure: this boils down to setting $\Delta \approx C/10$ , selecting the binning and mapping strategies, choosing a parallelism degree P, and instantiating a number of slave processes on the desired hosts.
+In practice, given $N_C$ (resp. $2N_C$ ) the number of physical cores on a given host (resp. virtual cores under hyper-threading), it is advisable to spawn akslaves processes on at least $\lceil P/N_C \rceil$ hosts.

+(2) Distributed Collection of Samples.
 Once the parallel simulation starts, slaves start collecting statistics (counters of hit and miss events) that they periodically communicate to the master.
 At high level, the purpose of statistic collection is to test for steady state using batch-means for cache hit rate over a window of W samples.
 Since samples are collected from P independent instantiations of the same scenario, the individual window size (i.e., the number of samples collected from each slave) can be set as: